 Last week, my website crashed three times.
 I couldn’t update to the newest version of WordPress because of severe coding errors.
 I couldn’t update anything or even install new plugins.
-So after talking to a computer pro pal, I decided that it would be best to just wipe this baby clean and rebuild it from scratch.
+So, after talking to a computer pro pal, I decided that it would be best to just wipe this baby clean and rebuild it from scratch.
 Well, guess what?
-My website must have heard me because now it’s acting very sweet and it let me do all the updates this morning without an issues.
+My website must have heard me because now it’s acting very sweet, and it let me do all the updates this morning without an issue.

 Sorry, sugar, it’s a little too late.

 My columns are still messed up and I’m afraid to touch the codes in case it crashes again.
 So yes, rebuilding it is still the best option, although losing eight years’ worth of blogging breaks my heart!

 At least there’s my old LiveJournal page.
 For kicks, I spent some time reading through blog posts from 2006.
 Wow, memes were really popular then!
 And it’s surprising how many posts of mine revolved around American Idol, America’s Next Top Model, The Bachelor, The Apprentice, and Project Runway, the best one of the lot.
 Geez, my addiction to reality television was worse than I thought!
 My post on the joys of discovering iTunes was amusing, though, as was my decision that if I was as famous as Jennifer Lopez, my nickname would be L-Bo.